Launch Plugin

 Attaching the Current Tab

 Once the panel is open, you must attach it to the current tab for it to work.
-Click the link/chain icon in the plugin header.
+Click the “Connect Tab” button at the top of the plugin.

 You should see two indicators that the plugin is attached correctly:

-• A header will open across the page that states “Robin” started debugging this browser.
-Do not close this or functionality will be disabled.
+A header will open across the entire browser that states “Robin” started debugging this browser.
+Do not close this, or functionality will be disabled.
 This is necessary for Robin to control the current tab.

 The debugging header appears in all tabs